jbilcke/latent-browser/README.md

 - `a whack-a-mole game but with spiders, a css 3-per-3 grid, emojis, and JS code`
 - `a clone of asteroid using <canvas>, the mouse should orient the spaceship, it should fire bullets when clicking, and bullets can destroy asteroids.`
 - `website for a company selling time travel visit packages (great pyramids, Trojan wars..).
 The website features 3 polaroid pictures taken by tourists of those eras`

+### Non-working examples

+Those examples don't work yet.. maybe one day in text-davinci-004 or 005?

+- `a 120 BPM drum machine made using tone.js, with a step sequencer made using html checkboxes, to indicate when to play.
+Each row should be a different instrument (kick, snare, hihat), 8 buttons per row.
+There is a button to start/stop.`

 ## FAQ